ethereum/remix-ide/docs/debugger.md

 Some address slots have hex encoded values and those values are then decoded.
 For example, check position **0xa0** and **0x140**.
 ### Storage
-This is the persistant storage.
+This is the persistent storage.

 ![](images/a-debug-storage.png)